-- 26. Try-fit the 2mm unbacked Aurora material. - 27.
-Peel back enough of the release liner on the wall and floor to install the 2mm unbacked Aurora material. - 28.
+- 25. Try-fit the 2mm unbacked Aurora Rx material. - 26.
+Peel back enough of the release liner on wall and floor to install the 2mm unbacked Aurora material. - 27.
 Begin to place the 2mm material and press into place.
-Take care to place flooring in proper position because of extreme difficulty of repositioning flooring materials once bonded to the E-Flash Tape. - 29.
-Pull back additional release liner as you go and continue to place flooring. - 30.
-Heat-weld all seams and inside and outside corners with manufacturer's welding rod. - 31.
-Apply solution of 1-part mild dish soap to 10-parts water to a 2" wide area of the welded seam. - 32.
-Immediately skive first pass with Mozart Skive Knife using 0.7mm skid plate - 33.
-Immediately reapply soapy liquid and final skive with Mozart Skive Knife without skid plate. - 34.
-Hand roll all seams after the entire floor has been rolled. - 35.
-Keep traffic off the floor for a minimum of 24 hours.
-Floor should be free from rolling loads for a minimum of 72 hours.
+Take care to place flooring in proper position because of extreme difficulty of repositioning flooring materials once bonded to the E-Flash Tape. - 28.
+Pull back additional release liner as you go and continue to place flooring. - 29.
+Heat-weld all seams and inside and outside corners with manufacturer's welding rod. - 30.
+Apply solution of 1-part mild dish soap to 10-parts water to a 2" wide area of the welded seam. - 31.
+Immediately skive first pass with Mozart Skive Knife using 0.7mm skid plate. - 32.
+Immediately reapply soapy liquid and final skive with Mozart Skive Knife without skid plate. - 33.
+Hand roll all seams after the entire floor has been rolled. - 34.
+Keep all foot traffic off floor for a min. of 24 hours, heavy loads for 48 hrs. and free from rolling loads for a min. of 72 hours or risk causing permanent indentations or debonding in the uncured adhesive.